Quick searches provide a fast way to find items in a library or collection. For an overview, watch the quick search screencast.

 To hide non-matching parent items with child items that do match the search criteria, and to collapse matching parent items with matching child items, check “Show only top-level items”.

-Fulltext PDF Indexing
+PDF Full-Text Indexing